josephtate/super-waffle/README.md

 ## Development Notes
 - Touch file at `/etc/rlc-cloud-repos/.configured` used to block rerun
 - Removed syslog/journal — logs only to stdout/stderr
-- RPM Builds will need appropriate steps to:
+- The included RPM spec (rpm/rlc-cloud-repos.spec) handles the marker file lifecycle:
-    1. Place marker file on install.
+    1. Creates the marker file on initial install (%post).
-    2. Remove marker file on upgrade and re-run to trigger update of vars from new mirror matrix.
+    2. Removes the marker file on upgrade (%posttrans) and uninstall (%postun) to allow reconfiguration.

 ---